fmerizzi/GCN_detect_bitcoin_money_laundering/README.md

 2. 1_main_transaction_tracker_distributedTrain.ipynb, same exact code but using a distributed set rather than a time_step based split.
 3. 2_GCN_elliptic.ipynb, implementation of a GCN network in keras and subsequent evaluation
 4. 3_GAT_elliptic.ipynb implementation of a GAT network in keras and subsequent evaluation
+5. 1_transaction_tracker_extended.ipynb, extended classification with multiple classifiers to test the Random Forest is the best hypotesis

 ## Discussion points